canguruhh/MetaverseTutorials/tutorials/1-Metaverse-Wallet/README.md

 touch tut1.js
 ```

-Create front end

-Open tut1.html and use this HTML front end as the base of your app.
+Open `tut1.html` and use this HTML front-end as the base of your app.

 ```
 <!DOCTYPE html>